 AGILE 2019 Workshops

 Registration for the workshops is done through the registration page for the AGILE 2019 conference (also if only the workshops are attended and not the main conference).
 The fee includes a lunch.
-Registrations will open by end of January 2019.
+Registrations are now open here.

 You can register for 1 full day workshop or 1-2 half day workshops (morning + afternoon).
 The fee is the same for all of the provided options.

 The workshops are either half day (morning, roughly 9.30-12.30 or afternoon roughly 13.30-17.00) or full day (roughly 9.30-17.00).
 Time for a lunch break is fixed to 12.30-13.30, but the morning start time and afternoon end time may vary slightly.
 Please check the workshop website or contact the organizers for further details.